ElvenTools/elven-tools-website/src/docs/dapp-structure.md

 The whole logic is based on custom React hooks.
 There are many of them, but generally, the logic isn't very complicated.
 You'll find them here: [hook](https://github.com/ElvenTools/elven-tools-dapp/tree/main/hooks).

-The most difficult to understand and, at the same time, the most important would be probably `useElrondNetworkSync`.
+The most difficult to understand and, at the same time, the most important would be probably `useNetworkSync`.
 It is responsible for syncing the whole network, auth providers, and user accounts.
 It is essential to call it as soon as possible.
 If needed, you can also optimize component rerenders.
 The Elven Tools Dapp already has some of the optimization implemented.

-Some hooks will serve the user's information, auth status, etc. There are also hooks responsible for auth providers initialization, like Maiar mobile app, browser extension, Ledger, and web wallet.
+Some hooks will serve the user's information, auth status, etc. There are also hooks responsible for auth providers initialization, like xPortal mobile app, browser extension, Ledger, and web wallet.
 And also, there are hooks responsible for querying smart contracts and making transactions.

 For example: